Twins vs. Brewers Player Props Betting Odds

 Santana Stats

-- Carlos Santana has 96 hits with 26 doubles, 18 home runs and 49 walks.
-He has driven in 66 runs with six stolen bases.
+- Carlos Santana has 97 hits with 26 doubles, 18 home runs, 49 walks and 66 RBI.
+He's also stolen six bases.

-- Santana heads into this game looking to extend his three-game hit streak.
-During his last five outings he is batting .190 with a double, two home runs, two walks and six RBI.
+- Santana takes a four-game streak with at least one hit into this contest.
+In his last five games he is batting .238 with a double, two home runs, two walks and six RBI.

 Santana Recent Games